 Despotism Justifies the Means: When Eggman stands poised with his latest weapon after Sonic defeats the Six, he says that, while it's a pity that the Deadly Six have largely destroyed the world below, at least there's still enough of said world left for him to conquer.

 Disney Villain Death: Dr. Eggman falls off a collapsing bridge near the end while saving Sonic, but it's later revealed he had a jetpack to save himself and work on his plans.
 Then he falls for real at the end, thanks to Sonic removing a part of the jetpack.
-Tragically, this fall costs Eggman his mustache, although he somehow survives the fall.
-Also, you get the actual deaths of Zor and Zavok, who are sent falling into the lava.
+He somehow survives the fall, but got stuck in a patch of soft dirt and had half of his mustache eaten by a rabbit Also, you get the actual deaths of Zor and Zavok, who are sent falling into the lava.

 The Dog Bites Back: After being under Eggman's thumb due to his torturous conch, the Deadly Six waste no time unleashing swift payback once Sonic obliviously gets rid of it.